rafaelduarte1991/DS-Deliver__Spring-boot-with-ReactJS/README.md

 ## Frontend

-Open the front-web folder on the IDE (Ex: VScode).
+Open the front-web folder in the IDE (Ex: VScode).

 ### Install the node_modules